hexchat/documentation/appearance.rst

 You can place a *gtkrc* file in *<installdir>\\etc\\gtk-2.0* or save it as *%USERPROFILE%\\.gtkrc-2.0*

-The latter will not be overwritten ever but will effect all gtk applications.
-Eitherway you **must** make sure uring installation to uncheck *Gtk Theme* to not overwrite the global theme or mess up the user theme.
+The latter will not be overwritten ever but will affect all gtk applications.
+Eitherway you **must** make sure during installation to uncheck *Gtk Theme* to not overwrite the global theme or mess up the user theme.

-As of 2.9.7 we ship the Pixbuf/Pixmap theming engine required by many custom themes, 2.9.6 does not so themes may not look correct.
+As of 2.9.7 we ship the Pixbuf/Pixmap theming engine on Windows required by many custom themes, 2.9.6 does not so themes may not look correct.

 Buttons, Menus, and Popups
 --------------------------